sandhyaparna/Data-Science/Deep Learning/Neural Networks.md

 Slope, or the gradient of Sigmoid function, at the extreme ends is close to zero.
 Therefore, the parameters are updated very slowly, resulting in very slow learning.
 Hence, switching from a sigmoid activation function to ReLU (Rectified Linear Unit) is one of the biggest breakthroughs we have seen in neural networks.
 ReLU updates the parameters much faster as the slope is 1 when x>0.
 This is the primary reason for faster computation of the models.
 * Sigmoid takes a real-valued input and squashes it to range between 0 and 1
 * tanh takes a real-valued input and squashes it to the range [-1, 1]
-* ReLU takes a real-valued input and thresholds it at zero (replaces negative values with zero)
+* ReLU takes a real-valued input and thresholds it at zero (replaces negative values with zero implies slope is 0 when x<0)

 ##### Why do we need non-linear activation functions?
 Using linear activation is essentially pointless.
 The composition of two linear functions is itself a linear function, and unless we use some non-linear activations, we are not computing more interesting functions.
 That’s why most experts stick to using non-linear activation functions.

 ### Performace
 ![](https://s3-ap-south-1.amazonaws.com/av-blog-media/wp-content/uploads/2018/10/Screenshot-from-2018-10-12-14-29-37-850x438.png) <br/>